LearnOnDemandSystems/docs/lod/saml-integration.md

 ### Application Setup with Learn on Demand Systems

-1. **Provide Learn on Demand Systems the following URLs**.
+1. **Open a support ticket and provide Learn on Demand Systems the following URLs**.
 The values in these URLs will vary.
 The following is an example of how these may look.

     |Value Name      |Example     |
     |----------|:-------------|